 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where uranopolycrase typically forms.
+Look in granite pegmatites country, the host setting where uranopolycrase typically forms.
 If you start seeing monazite, zircon, feldspar in float, you are in the right ground.
 Field specimens usually show a prismatic, tabular, or massive habit, so train your eye for that shape before scanning the outcrop.